Rape and Sexual Offences - Chapter 15: Sexual Harm Prevention Orders (SHPOs)

 This prohibition shall not apply to a computer at his place of work, Job Centre Plus, Public Library, educational establishment or other such place, provided that in relation to his place of work, within 3 days of him commencing use of such a computer, he notifies the police VISOR team of this use.

-- Using or activation any function of any software which prevents a computer or device from retaining and/or displaying the history of internet use, for example using ‘incognito’ mode or private browsing
+- Using or activating any function of any software which prevents a computer or device from retaining and/or displaying the history of internet use, for example using 'incognito' mode or private browsing.

-- Installing any encryption or wiping software on any device other than that which is intrinsic to the operation of the device.
+- Installing any encryption or wiping software other than that which is intrinsic to the operation of the device.

-- Having any contact of any kind with any person he knows or believes to be under the age of 18, whether directly or indirectly via social media or skype or in any other way, other than:
+- Having any contact of any kind with a person he knows or believes to be under the age of 18, whether directly or indirectly via social media or in any other way, other than:

-- such as is inadvertent and not reasonably avoidable in the course of lawful daily life, or
+- inadvertent contact which is not reasonably avoidable in the course of lawful daily life, or

 - with the supervision of an adult approved in advance by social services, who has knowledge of his convictions.

 Section 103C of the SOA 2003 outlines that the order may have effect for a fixed period of at least five years, or until further order.
-The Court may specify that some of the prohibitions have effect until further order and some for a fixed period or different periods for different prohibitions.
+The court may specify that some of the prohibitions have effect until further order and some have effect for a fixed period.
+Different periods for different prohibitions may therefore exist within the same order.

 Section 103D outlines that a prohibition on foreign travel contained in a SHPO must be for a fixed period of not more than five years.
 The prohibition can be extended for a further period but must be for no more than five years each time.

-The addition of positive obligations to SHPOs and SROs was included under Part 10, Chapter 3 of the Police, Crime, Sentencing and Courts Act 2022.
-This amended the 2003 Sexual Offences Act to enable the courts to impost positive obligations where appropriate.
+The addition of positive obligations to SHPOs and SROs was introduced by Part 10, Chapter 3 of the Police, Crime, Sentencing and Courts Act 2022.
+This amended the 2003 Sexual Offences Act to enable the courts to impose positive obligations where appropriate.

 The amendments include: